ft-interactive/g-axis/README.md

 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-labelFormat.png)

 #### <a id='ylineartickSize'>myAxis.tickSize([Number])</a>
-<b>Note for all y-axes</b> Unless the value specified for the <b>.tickSize()</b> is less that width of the tick label, than the size of the tick drawn on the chart will be the the value passed to <b>tickSize()</b> less the width of the widest label on the axis.
+<b>Note</b> The default is 300px.
+Unless the value specified for the <b>.tickSize()</b> is less that width of the longest label, than the size of the tick drawn on the chart will be the the value passed to <b>tickSize()</b> - the width of the widest label on the axis.
+For more information see [yLinear Postioning](#ylinpos).
 This is so that ticks can be positioned in the chartFrame correctly e.g.

 Sizeing of ticks on a chart can be broken down into three categories.